Ndiritu Muriithi: Early life

 He went to Shamanei Primary School then went to Kagumo High School and then the prestigious Alliance High School.
-In 1990 he graduated with a degree in Economics and Finance from St. Francis Xavier University in Canada.
+In 1990 he graduated with a degree in economics and finance from St. Francis Xavier University in Canada.
 He attended the University of Technology, Sydney in 1994 and 1995 pursuing a master's degree in project management.

 Profession

-Ndiritu Muriithi is an economist and financial markets expert with over 24 years’ experience in leadership and management in Kenya, South Africa, Canada and Australia.
-Mr. Muriithi has spearheaded numerous financial market strengthening initiatives across African countries covering establishment of credit sharing and scoring institutions, improved bond market function, expansion of mortgage markets, and even growth of women-owned enterprises.
+Muriithi is an economist and financial markets expert with over 24 years’ experience in leadership and management in Kenya, South Africa, Canada and Australia.
+Muriithi has spearheaded numerous financial market strengthening initiatives across African countries covering establishment of credit sharing and scoring institutions, improved bond market function, expansion of mortgage markets, and even growth of women-owned enterprises.
 He was primarily involved in the design and implementation of these programs and contributed substantively to the development of financial markets that provide required services to many nations.